Table constructor

 # Create another table with two rows and two columns and then insert it into the first table's first cell.

-inner_table = ExTable.create_table(doc, 2, 2, "Inner Table")
+inner_table = ExTable._create_table(doc, 2, 2, 'Inner Table')

 outer_table.first_row.first_cell.append_child(inner_table)